How to Post a Bond

 To post a bond with cash you must do the following:

-- Go to the District Court Clerk's Office and post the bond.
+- Go to the District Court Clerk's Office located at 330 York St. Newport, KY 41071 and post the bond.

-- Bring your receipt to the Campbell County Detention Center.
+- Bring your receipt to the Campbell County Detention Center located at 601 Central Ave.
+Newport, KY 41071

 Posting a Credit Card Bond

-- Bring a valid form of identification including a valid photo and your credit card to the Campbell County Detention Center.
+- Bring a valid form of identification including a valid photo and your credit card to the Campbell County Detention Center (601 Central Ave.)

-- A sergeant or corporal will assist you with the paperwork needed for a credit card bond.
+- A jail employee will assist you with the paperwork needed for a credit card bond.

 NOTE: If you choose to use a credit card, please be aware that the credit card company will charge you fees that will not be returned to you.